2 How to Use R on a Computer

 https://posit.co/download/rstudio-desktop/

-Installing R studio is as simple as selecting the installation relevant to your operating system (“OS” on the website’s table), downloading the installation file, and launching it with a double-click of the mouse.
+Installing R studio is as simple as selecting the installation file relevant to your operating system (“OS” on the website’s table), downloading it, and launching it with a double-click of the mouse.
+The setup wizard will guide you through the process.
+Keep the default settings unless you have a specific reason to change them.

-For Macintosh users, when you download and launch the install file for R studio there will probably be no installation wizard; rather, you will likely be prompted to drag an RStudio icon into your applications folder.
-Once that is done, R studio is installed.
+Download the .dmg file for macOS and double-click it to open.
+For macOS users, there will probably be no installation wizard; rather, you will likely be prompted to drag the RStudio icon into your Applications folder.
+Once that is done, RStudio is installed.
+You can then eject the disk image and delete the .dmg file to free up space.

-Ubuntu users, Mint users, and users of other Ubuntu-based distributions (e.g., Kubuntu, Edubuntu, Ubuntu Budgie, etc.) will need to select the Ubuntu install file that corresponds to the major version of Ubuntu they are running.
-In most cases this is will be Ubuntu 24.
+Users of Debian, Ubuntu, Linux Mint, and other Ubuntu-based distributions (e.g., Kubuntu, Edubuntu, Ubuntu Budgie, Pop!_OS, etc.) will need to select the install file that corresponds to the major version of Debian or Ubuntu they are running.
+In most cases, this will be Debian 13 or Ubuntu 24 (or Ubuntu 22 if your system is slightly older).
+If you are unsure which version you are running, type lsb_release -a in the terminal to check.

-It is also worth noting that the install file is a .deb file.
-Once downloaded to your computer, these can usually be run without issue using a simple double click of the mouse (similar to the .exe files present on Windows systems).
-However, the more reliable method is to use the terminal to install this file.
-Should you want to take this approach you can follow the three steps below.
+The install file is a .deb file.
+Once downloaded to your computer, these can usually be run without issue using a simple double-click of the mouse (similar to the .exe files present on Windows systems).
+Your system’s software installer will open, and you can click “Install.”
+However, the more reliable method is to use the terminal to install the file, as it handles dependencies more gracefully.
+Should you want to take this approach, follow the three steps below.

-1. Open a terminal by pressing Ctrl + Alt + T or searching for “Terminal” in your application menu.
+Press Ctrl + Alt + T or search for “Terminal” in your application menu.

-2. Assuming the file you downloaded is in your “Downloads” folder, navigate their in your terminal by typing:
+Assuming the file you downloaded is in your “Downloads” folder, navigate there in your terminal by typing:

 cd ~/Downloads